freemn-del/freemn-del.github.io/Q&A.md

 The `Mirai` malware focuses on infiltrating IoT devices and leveraging them to form botnets, then employed for executing type of attack.
 What is it?
 Ans: `DDoS attack.`

-After an audit, the auditors inform you that there is a critical finding that you must tackle immediately.
-You read the audit report, and the problem is the service running on port 389.
-Which service is this and how can you tackle the problem?
-Ans: `The service is LDAP, and you must change it to 636, which is LDAPS.`

-Which protocol can be utilized to protect an LDAP service from anonymous queries?
-Ans: `NTLM`

 What is the tool employed by John to gather information from the LDAP service?
 Ans: `JXplorer`